How to Clean a Pool Table: It’s Easier Than You Think

 Never use a vacuum with a beater bar, household cleaners, or excessive water on your pool table felt.
 All three will damage or shrink the cloth.

 Proper vacuuming of the felt will be discussed in the following section, but you should NEVER use a full-size, carpet vacuum on your felt.
-This tool will tug at the felt and cause it to stretch and develop wrinkles.
-Wrinkles will obviously impede the functionality of the felt, but even without wrinkles, the stretching of the felt can cause inconsistencies in the texture by causing some parts to be thinner than others, severely affecting the billiard balls’ movement and making playing a relaxing game of pool a frustrating experience instead.
+This tool tugs at the felt, stretching it and leaving wrinkles.
+Wrinkles obviously mess with how the felt plays, but even without them, stretching thins out some spots more than others.
+That unevenness throws off how the balls roll and turns a relaxing game into a frustrating one.
 Keep it tight; keep it right.

 Cleaning the Felt